Uncontested Divorce: Child Custody, Spousal Support, And What to Expect

 Some states don't even allow couples with children to file for an uncontested divorce.
 In fact, couples with children are subjected to filing additional paperwork to ensure that the rights and needs of the children are adequately met.

-Couples who disagree on spousal support or property arrangements may also do better to let a court and their attorneys help them agree.
+Couples who disagree on spousal support or property arrangements may do better to seek legal advice and let their attorneys help them agree.
 Yes, hiring an attorney and going to court is a costly process, but it can be cheaper in the long run than the amount of money you could end up spending and losing when you are inexperienced in legal proceedings.

 Settling a divorce before trial